maksimnosal/consul-k8s/CONTRIBUTING.md

     This applies only to tests that enable connectInject.
 -enterprise-license
     The enterprise license for Consul.
--kubeconfig string
+-kubeconfigs []string
-    The path to a kubeconfig file.
+    The list of paths to a kubeconfig files.
 If this is blank, the default kubeconfig path (~/.kube/config) will be used.
 -kubecontext string
-    The name of the Kubernetes context to use.
+    The list of names of the Kubernetes contexts to use.
 If this is blank, the context set as the current context will be used by default.
--namespace string
+-namespaces string
-    The Kubernetes namespace to use for tests. (default "default") -no-cleanup-on-failure
+    The list Kubernetes namespace to use for tests. (default "default") -no-cleanup-on-failure
     If true, the tests will not cleanup Kubernetes resources they create when they finish running.Note this flag must be run with -failfast flag, otherwise subsequent tests will fail.
 -secondary-kubeconfig string